Drone Regulations

 Pro Tip: While drones have advanced cameras and amazing flight capabilities, they also have significant drawbacks: no situational awareness of active incidents such as nearby TFRs, wildfires, and wilderness boundaries.

 Do not rely on your drone to tell you if you are allowed to fly at a particular location or in a specific area.
 Merely having updated drone firmware and connecting via the handheld controller and/or your cellphone does not automatically grant you permission to fly in a particular location.
 Many people mistakenly assume that if the propellers start spinning and the drone takes off, it’s automatically permissible to fly there—this is incorrect as well as potentially unsafe.
 Even if the drone software indicates ‘Recommended Zone’ (or similar designation), the drone software lacks the ability to consider real-time developments like breaking news, VIP movements, wildfires, and other dynamic restrictions that can undergo changes on a daily or even hourly basis.
+(As of January 13, 2025, DJI drones no longer enforce geofencing.
+Instead, regulatory compliance is now entirely the responsibility of the operator, emphasizing the principle that operators are ultimately accountable for adhering to all applicable regulations.)
 For example, did you know that if there is a 30 nautical mile TFR established over the City of Boulder, Colorado that you cannot fly your drone anywhere on Rollins Pass or even in Winter Park or Fraser?

 So what should you do?
 How do you know if both the location and airspace are good so that you can fly confidently?